iasiff/iasiff/README.md

 ●●● About Me ●●●

 A simple human just like others but with the passion in real world programming specially Java ❤️.
-I basically prefer to choose my projects/career in Java or Angular 2+ (only logic.. 🧑🏽‍💻 No cosmetics work like fancy css 🙄) I also like PHP with Laravel framework
+I basically prefer to choose my projects/career in Java or Angular 2+ (only logic.. 🧑🏽‍💻 No cosmetics work like fancy css 🙄) I also interested in python for web application/backend development

 I have been playing with Java for 4+ years (University, College).
 My 1st programming language was Java ❤️